The best story-based adventure board games

 Players: 1-4

-Let’s start with a game that effectively bridges the gap between ‘board games’ and ‘video games’: Fallout: The Board Game, from Fantasy Flight Games.
+Let’s start with a game that effectively bridges the gap between board games and video games: Fallout: The Board Game, from Fantasy Flight Games.
 This hex-based adventure-exploration game is all about setting off into the wilderness of the post-apocalypse, completing quests, and making friends along the way.
-As you guide a single character on a quest through a mystery landscape, you’ll uncover a number of secrets – one tile may reveal a Deathclaw enemy, while another may reveal a fresh quest.
+As you guide a single character on a quest through a mysterious landscape, you’ll uncover a number of secrets – one tile may reveal a Deathclaw enemy, while another may reveal a fresh quest.
 It’s your job to traipse across the entire hex map, putting away enemies and attempting to complete a set storyline.

-There are multiple different narratives included with the base game, each of which requires different explorable hex tiles.
+There are multiple different narratives included with the base game, each of which requires different hex tiles.
 That means every time you play the game, you have the potential to unlock new paths, discover new NPCs, and level up your characters in new ways.
-It will require more than hour to work through a single playthrough, so if you’re keen to give this one a go, set aside a quiet evening for a daring adventure, either solo or with friends.
+It’ll require more than hour to work through a single playthrough so if you’re keen to give this one a go, you’ll need to set aside an evening for a daring adventure, either solo or with friends.

 Stuffed Fables